How does monetary policy affect income inequality in Japan? Evidence from grouped data: The effects of monetary policy on inequality

-One could argue that all three measures also capture unconventional monetary policy which impacts on wealth rather than income inequality since bringing down long-term yields affects financial markets and wealth of households holding these assets.
-That said, some effects should be also seen on the distribution of income.
+As outlined above, all three instruments can be considered as broad monetary policy measures and hence also cover aspects of unconventional monetary policy.
+This is essential given the macroeconomic environment in Japan over the sample period.
+That said, one could argue that unconventional monetary policy rather affects wealth than income inequality: bringing down long-term yields mostly impacts financial markets and wealth of households holding these assets.
+Nevertheless, some effects should be also seen on the distribution of income.
 Foremost, the spurious income component of our income data is naturally affected by asset / house price movements.
-Moreover, since (longer-term) interest rates are moved, some of the channels mentioned above could also be operational and income inequality affected.\footnote{In theory, since older households tend to depend more strongly on interest rate income -- which is not covered in the income data available for this study -- quantitative easing should decline income inequality \citep{Amaral2017}.} Also, \citet{Saiki2014} examining the effects of the BoJ's asset purchases report a strong empirical correlation between income and wealth inequality in Japan, and \citet{Inui2017} using Japanese data of households’ balance sheet conclude that distributions of households’ financial assets and liabilities do not play a significant role in the distributional effects of monetary policy.
+Moreover, since (longer-term) interest rates are moved, some of the channels mentioned above could also be operational and income inequality affected.\footnote{In theory, since older households tend to depend more strongly on interest rate income -- which is not covered in the income data available for this study -- quantitative easing should decrease income inequality \citep{Amaral2017}.} Also, \citet{Saiki2014} who examine the effects of the BoJ's asset purchases, report a strong empirical correlation between income and wealth inequality in Japan and \citet{Inui2017} find that distributions of households’ financial assets and liabilities do not play a significant role in the distributional effects of monetary policy.
 Hence an assessment of monetary policy on income inequality in Japan seems warranted.

-Throughout the paper we rely on a simple Cholesky decomposition to identify monetary policy shocks, which requires categorizing the set of macroeconomic variables into slow and fast moving variables.
-This ``recursiveness'' assumption has been frequently used in the literature on monetary policy shocks and its implications are discussed at length in, among others, \citet{Christiano1999}.
+To identify the monetary policy shock, we rely on a simple Cholesky decomposition, which requires categorizing the set of macroeconomic variables into slow and fast moving variables.
+This ``recursiveness'' assumption has been frequently used in the literature on Japanese monetary policy shocks \citep{Miyao2000, Miyao2002} and its implications are discussed more generally in, among others, \citet{Christiano1999}.
 We assume the following ordering of variables: